 - where the works are required to meet the needs of a person's disability

 - the proposal only relates to works requiring listed building/conservation area consents

-- following refusal of an application which has been submitted in line with advice given on an earlier pre-application enquiry
+- following refusal of an application that has been submitted in line with advice given on an earlier pre-application enquiry